 - blood clot

 - enlarged organ (such as the liver, spleen, or kidneys)

 - liver cancer

-Your doctor will usually instruct you to fast for eight to 12 hours before your ultrasound.
-This is because undigested food can block the sound waves, making it difficult for the technician to get a clear picture.
+Ask your doctor if you can continue to drink water and take your medications as you normally would before an ultrasound.
+Your doctor will usually tell you to fast for 8 to 12 hours before your ultrasound.
+That’s because undigested food in the stomach and urine in the bladder can block the sound waves, making it difficult for the technician to get a clear picture.

-For an examination of the gallbladder, liver, pancreas, or spleen, you may be instructed to eat a fat-free meal the evening before your test, before beginning your fast.
+There’s an exception to fasting if you’re having an ultrasound of your gallbladder, liver, pancreas, or spleen.
+In those cases, you may be instructed to eat a fat-free meal the evening before your test, and start fasting after it.

-The transducer sends high-frequency sound waves through your body.
-These waves, which are too high-pitched for the human ear to hear, echo as they hit a dense object, such as an organ.
-Those echoes are then reflected back into a computer.
+The transducer sends high frequency sound waves through your body.
+These waves are too high-pitched for the human ear to hear.
+But the waves echo as they hit a dense object, such as an organ—or a baby.